ilyasergey/YSC2229/source/week-05-priority.rst

 * File: ``PriorityQueue.ml``

-Recall our main for studying binary heaps: efficient retrieval of an element with maximal/minimal key in an array, without re-sorting it from scratch between the changes.
+Recall our main motivation for studying binary heaps: efficient retrieval of an element with maximal/minimal key in an array, without re-sorting it from scratch between the changes.
 A data structure that allows for efficient retrieval of an element with the highest/lowest key is called a *priority queue*.
 In this section, we will design a priority queue based on the implementation of the heaps we already have.

 The priority queue will be implemented by a dedicated data type and a number of operations, all residing within the following functor::